Glossary

 Concierge Services

 HFLP offers Concierge Services.
 We do not believe that your geographical location, your schedule, or your state of mind should prevent access to our services.
 We believe that it is important for you to see and experience our offices, designed to make you as comfortable as possible, to enable familiarity with our staff, and to accommodate meetings and technological needs.
 However, we also understand that you may need us to come to you.
 An attorney can meet with you at your office, home, or other location of your choice.
 A member of our legal or support staff is available to come to your office, home, or other location to assist you in reviewing documents, organizing files, or collecting information.
 Our wish is to collaborate with you on what will provide you with the access and support you need while insuring effective communication and representation.
 A member of HFLP will be happy to speak with you about these services and provide you with more information.
+This is intended to be a summary description and should not be relied upon as legal advice.
+More information may be obtained by consulting an attorney providing these services at HFLP.

 Dissolution of Marriage